lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 points.
 By not giving kids the right PoVfrom the start we dont prevent them discovering for them selves - we just make it harder.

+But the problem is training data means we know what is being targetted.
+AlexNet benefitted massively from moores law of course, but it also benefitted from years of image digitisation - people scanning an image in and then labelling it.
+Some of that came from museams and academia, but a huge amount came from the commercial needs of journalism.
+If we see an image of a cat and we labell it a cat then its much easier for the model to learn what a cat is.

+And OpenAI needs just as much - but for all the tokens.
+To learn what fascist means or learn what asshole means.
+And journalism is the representation of what we think our world is not just the facts of science but the truth of humanity.

+[#1]  AlexNet won teh ImageNet competiton -
 ==========================================================================
 If AI can replace your job tomorrow, Plain old software can today
 ==========================================================================